bloodgroup-cplusplus/bloodgroup-cplusplus/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on machine learning and backend development
+- 🔭  currently working on machine learning and backend development
-- 🌱 I’m currently learning   react, go
+- 🌱  learning   react, go
-- 👯 I’m looking to collaborate on  web projects
+- 👯  looking to collaborate on projects
-- 🤔 I’m looking for help with machine learning